 Trigger a suite

-npx command that comes with Node.js you can run a command using the Ghost Inspector CLI without having to install it first.
+npx command that comes with Node.js, you can easily run commands using the Ghost Inspector CLI.

 By default the Ghost Inspector CLI will exit successfully even if a suite or test fails, but you can use the